BlendLog/MinerSearch/README.md

 It is an auxiliary tool for searching suspicious files, directories, processes, etc. and is NOT an antivirus.

 ### ATTENTION!
 Some antiviruses mark this project as a Trojan.
 This is a false positive, just add the executable file to the antivirus exception.

+Version 1.4.7.0

+- Added Russian translation
+- Fixed the processing of paths with non-breaking space
+- Added inject prevention of unsigned Microsoft dlls
+- Added prevention of blocking by hash of the icon in the title bar
+- Fixed error 0xc0000005 when checking processes in safe mode without networking
+- Added support for small screen resolutions
+- Added logging version of application to the file
+- Added a log entry that previously found processes were suspended while program crash
+- Added the --debug parameter for debugging.
+It is used when launching the application via cmd or powershell

 Version 1.4.6.1